-Keep reading for 3 ways to find brand advocates using Meltwater Buzz.
+Keep reading for 3 ways to find brand advocates using Meltwater.

-Browsing through brand-related searches on the Listen tab in Buzz is an easy way to identify potential brand advocates.
+Browsing through brand-related searches is an easy way to identify potential brand advocates.
 Try sorting by “Views” or “Rank” to bring farther-reaching posts to the top.
 See definitions of view and rank below:

 Rank analyzes the author of the post based on all discoverable social information.
 Rank takes into account the size of the author’s community, the frequency at which they participate in social environments, the channels on which they have a presence and their level of engagement with you.
 Rank is on a scale of 0 to 10.
 Views represents the total possible unique views for a specific post if everyone to whom the post was directed was able to observe the post in their stream.
 This is the number of impressions the post made in the world!